-Millions of cocoa farmers work extremely hard, under gruelling conditions, yet often don’t earn enough in return to cover their own basic needs – like decent food, housing and education.
-On average, cocoa farmers earn just 6% of the final value a bar of chocolate.
+Millions of cocoa farmers work extremely hard, under gruelling conditions, yet do not earn a living income.
+On average, cocoa farmers earn just 6% of the final value of a bar of chocolate.

-When terms of trade don’t work for cocoa farmers it exacerbates poverty and contributes to persistent problems like discrimination, exploitation and deforestation, which threaten the future of cocoa.
+When terms of trade don’t work for cocoa farmers it exacerbates poverty and contributes to persistent problems like discrimination, exploitation and deforestation, which threaten the future of cocoa farming communities and the future of cocoa itself.

-Only Fairtrade focuses on sustainable pricing and has the safety net of the Fairtrade Minimum Price and the Fairtrade Premium at its core, going further than any other label to move cocoa farmers towards a living income.
+Only Fairtrade focuses on sustainable pricing, with the safety net of the Fairtrade Minimum Price and the additional Fairtrade Premium, going further than any other certification label.

-The Fairtrade standards and the Fairtrade Premium are proven to protect cocoa farmers from the volatility of the market, as well as supporting them to develop their businesses and communities and to invest in their futures.
+The Fairtrade standards and the Fairtrade Premium are proven to limit the risks caused by the volatility of the market, with farmers more able to develop their businesses and invest in their communities.

 What is Fairtrade doing in the UK?

-Fairtrade works hard to drive positive change in cocoa farming communities, and to push the chocolate sector to address the challenges that threaten the long term sustainability of cocoa and the people behind it.
+Fairtrade is working hard to push the chocolate sector to address the challenges that threaten the long term sustainability of cocoa.

-Fairtrade is leading the fight for living incomes and better terms of trade for cocoa farmers.
+Fairtrade is supporting cocoa farming co-operatives in their push for living incomes and better terms of trade for their cocoa farmers.

-Since 2019, our She Deserves campaign has set out to put living incomes on the public and policy agenda, and to shine a light on the inequalities faced by women cocoa farmers.
+Since 2019, our Living Income campaign has set out to put living incomes on the public and policy agenda, and to shine a light on the inequalities faced by women cocoa farmers.

 What you can do

-Together we can all play our part in creating the world we want to see – one in which cocoa farmers are paid a living income.
+Together we can all play our part in creating the world we want to see – one in which people are paid fairly for their work and earn a living income.

 Fairtrade is a movement for positive change, with thousands of activist supporters and local campaigner groups across the UK.